Quotient singularities in the Grothendieck ring of varieties: Symmetric Powers

 \subsection{The Polydiagonal Compactification}

-Let $X$ be a smooth quasi-projective variety and $n \geq 1$ be an integer.
-Then the symmetric power $\on{Sym}_n(X)$ is given by the quotient $X^n/S_n$, which does not act with diagonalizable stabilizers for $n \geq 3$.
+Let $X$ be a smooth quasi-projective variety over a field $k$ of characteristic zero, and let $n \geq 1$ be an integer.
+The symmetric power $\on{Sym}^n(X)$ is given by the quotient $X^n/S_n$, which does not act with diagonalizable stabilizers for $n \geq 3$.
 However, there is a canonical equivariant blowup of $X^n$ such that the action does have diagonalizable stabilizers; this is the {\it polydiagonal compactification} of configuration space due to Ulyanov.
 We'll review some facts about this construction below and refer to \cite{Ulyanov} for more details.

 We'll continue to use the notation for partitions from the beginning of this section.
 For any partition $\pi \in P(n)$, define the {\it polydiagonal} $\Delta^{\pi} \subset X^n$ to be the closed subscheme parametrizing $n$-tuples $(x_1,\dots,x_n)$ such that $x_k = x_l$ whenever $k$ and $l$ belong to the same block of the partition $\pi$.
 Note that $\Delta^{\pi} \cong X^i$, where $i$ is the number of blocks of $\pi$.